-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-There is gas central heating working from a wall mounted 'Worcester' combination boiler which is located within the hall cupboard.
-The boiler provides instantaneous hot water as well as central heating via steel panelled radiators which are distributed throughout the property.

-There is a wood burning stove in the living room as an alternative source of heat.

-Drainage

-Drainage covers etc were not lifted.
+Water is connected to the mains supply.
+Visible pipework is made with copper and PVC materials.
+The bathroom is fitted with a white suite containing a WC, wash hand basin and bath with electric shower over.
+The shower rooms are fitted with white suites.
+There is a toilet fitted with a white WC and wash hand basin.
+Two stainless steel sink units are fitted within the kitchen.
+A PVC cold water tank is located in the loft space.
+Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+No tests whatsoever were carried out to the system or appliances.
+There is a gas fired, Vaillant central heating boiler located within the first floor bathroom.
+This supplies a system of steel panel radiators throughout the property.
+The boiler also supplies the domestic hot water.
+There is a hot water tank located in the the first floor bathroom.
+The central heating system is controlled by a programmer, a room thermostat and thermostatic valves on radiators.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.

-Drainage is to the public sewer.
+Drainage is connected to the main sewer.
+Fire, Smoke and Burglar Alarms Visually inspected.

-Fire, smoke and burglar alarms

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-Smoke/heat detectors are mounted on the kitchen, living room, hall and landing ceilings.

-Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
-Carbon monoxide detectors are also required where appropriate.
-Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection

-At the time of inspection the property was occupied, fully furnished with all floors covered.
-My inspection of the eaves roof space was restricted to what was visible from a hatch in the rear bedroom.
-No other roof space was accessed due to the lack of a known hatch.
-The sub-floor area was not accessed due to the lack of a known hatch.
-Furnishings, floor coverings and personal effects have not been moved.
-Insulation was not disturbed in accordance with health and safety guidelines.
+There are smoke detectors fitted within the property.
+I am advised by the seller that inter-linked smoke alarms, carbon monoxide detectors and heat detectors have been installed to comply with Scottish Government legislation.
+It is outwith the scope of this report to check the compliance or functionality of such appliances and systems.
+Any Additional Limits to Inspection The property was occupied, fully furnished and all floors were covered.
+Consequently, my inspection of the flooring and other elements was restricted.
+In accordance with Health and Safety Guidelines, I have not disturbed insulation or furniture and floor coverings have not been moved.
+Where present, personal effects within cupboards and wardrobes have not been moved, therefore limiting my inspection.
+I was unable to inspect the sub floor area as I was unable to open the access hatch.
+My inspection of the roof spaces was restricted to those areas that were accessible.
 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
-If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
-Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.
+If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns, you should engage a qualified asbestos surveyor.

-Any additional limits to inspection